alvistack/k8s-conformance/v1.30/alvistack-vagrant-kubernetes/README.md

-# AlviStack - Ansible Collection for Kubernetes
+# AlviStack - Vagrant Box Packaging for Kubernetes

 For running k8s conformance test we need 2 vagrant instances as master and 1 vagrant instance as node with following minimal system